 Identifying your niche in the market

 Identifying your niche in the market is far more effective than targeting a broader audience in food product branding.
-Focusing on a specific segment allows more profound connections with consumers with similar values and preferences.
+Focusing on a specific segment allows for more profound connections with consumers with similar values and preferences.
 For example, targeting organic wine enthusiasts in wine brand development creates a loyal customer base that appreciates sustainability.

 Creating a positioning statement